Matter Silicon Labs Lighting Example (Zephyr)#

 commander flash build/zephyr/zephyr.hex

-• Bootloader and Connectivity Firmware: All SiWx917 boards require connectivity firmware.
-See Silicon Labs documentation for more info.
-Pre-built bootloader binaries are available in the Assets section of the Releases page on Wiseconnect.
+• The SiWx917 boards require connectivity firmware in addition to the application image.
+Pre-built bootloader and connectivity firmware binaries are available in the Assets section of the Releases page on Wiseconnect.

 Running the Complete Example#